Xpenzin/Xpenzin/README.md

 ## <div align="center">I'am a 17 yro Cybersecurity student</div>

 ## About me:
--  I'm very passionate about cybersecurity, hoping to get into PenTesting or Malware Analysis
+-  I'm very passionate about cybersecurity, hoping to get into Penetration Testing or Malware Analysis

--  I’m currently working on getting certified for CompTIA Networking+ and Security+ (will try to work my way into more...)
+-  Currently working on getting certified Security+ (will try to work my way into more...)

--  I’m trying to learn C and Go from time to time...
+-  Learning C or Go from time to time...

 -  I enjoy reading other people's projects too (especially if they're reconnaissance-related)